-Curtis N. Powell, Age 70, Director of TrustCo and Trustco Bank from 2021 to present.
-Retired.
-Former Vice President for Human Resources and Environmental Health, Safety, and Risk Management at Rensselaer Polytechnic Institute, a private research university, in Troy, New York from 2000 to 2023.
-Member, board of directors, St. Peter's Health Partners, Albany, New York, from 2011 to 2022.
+Curtis N. Powell, Age 71, Director of TrustCo and Trustco Bank from 2021 to present.
+Member, Walker Powell Investments, LLC, an executive and leadership coaching firm, September 2024 to present.
+Former Vice President for Human Resources and Environmental Health, Safety, and Risk Management at Rensselaer Polytechnic Institute, a private research university from 2000 to 2024.
+Member, board of directors, St. Peter's Health Partners, from 2011 to 2022.
 Mr. Powell contributes experience in human capital and risk management, as well as strategic planning, finance, and budgeting.

-Kimberly A. Russell, Age 55, Director of TrustCo and Trustco Bank from 2020 to present.
-President and Chief Operating Officer of Frank Adams Jewelers, Inc. from 2007 to present, a premier retailer and jewelry design firm located in Albany, New York.
+Kimberly A. Russell, Age 56, Director of TrustCo and Trustco Bank from 2020 to present.
+President and Chief Operating Officer of Frank Adams Jewelers, Inc. from 2007 to present, a premier retailer and jewelry design firm.
 Ms. Russell began her career at Frank Adams Jewelers in 1991.
 Ms. Russell brings to the board valuable experience and background in the retail sector, branding, and image development.

-Frank B. Silverman, Age 52, Director TrustCo and Trustco Bank from 2020 to present.
+Frank B. Silverman, Age 54, Director TrustCo and Trustco Bank from 2020 to present.
 Managing member of Vision Development and Management, Inc., a real estate development firm, from 2005 to present.
 Owner of Silverman Consulting, a small business development firm, from 2005 to present.
 Executive Director, Martial Arts Industry Association from 2001 to present.
 Owner of Central Florida Championship Karate from 1991 to present.
 Mr. Silverman brings to the board experience as an entrepreneur and substantial roots in the Orlando real estate market and central Florida community.
 He adds depth and geographic diversity to the board's existing expertise in real estate development, retail business enterprises, and Trustco Bank's core business of residential mortgage lending.

-(1) Directors of TrustCo Bank Corp NY are also directors of Trustco Bank.
-No director of TrustCo serves on another public company
+&lt;sup>(1) Directors of TrustCo Bank Corp NY are also directors of Trustco Bank.
+No director of TrustCo serves on another public company board.
+Information about directors is as of March 24, 2025.

-(2) Mr. McCormick is the first cousin of Kevin M. Curley, Executive Vice President, TrustCo and Trustco Bank.
+&lt;sup>(2) Mr. McCormick is the first cousin of Kevin M. Curley, Executive Vice President and Chief Banking Officer, TrustCo and Trustco Bank.